Bangle

 A

-top of the line Chrysoberyl Catseye can go as high as
+top of the line Chrysoberyl Catseye can quickly get up to

 specimens in the milk and honey variety that leap past